How to succeed in the Kubestronaut exam

 TLS related

-- Killer.sh and other programs start by generating the secret, but in production testing, the TLS secret is often already created, and in most cases it is sufficient to just reference it from the manifest.
+- While scripts like Killer.sh generate the secret from scratch, in production tests, the TLS secret is often already created, and in most cases, it's sufficient to simply reference it from the manifest.

 Concepts/Configuration/Secrets/OptionalSecrets